Columbus Police trying creative approach to add more recruits - NewsBreak

 Columbus Coffee Festival brews up a good time

-COLUMBUS, Ohio (WSYX) — The Columbus Coffee Festival serves up more than just delicious roasts and treats, friendships and business partnerships have been formed over the two-day event.
-Jennifer Yang and Jenn Choa have both attended the festival in the past, but this year was special as it marked...
+COLUMBUS, Ohio (WSYX) — The Columbus Coffee Festival serves up more than just delicious roasts and treats, friendships and business partnerships have been formed over the two-day long event.
+Jennifer Yang and Jenn Choa have both attended the festival in the past, but this year was special as it...

 Clover the bison at Columbus Zoo has died